Class 9 : Important Points - Matter in our Surroundings Class 9 Notes | EduRev

 - Latent heat of fusion is the amount of heat energy required to change 1 kg of solid into liquid at its melting point.

-- In SI unit is kgm-3
+SI unit of density is kgm-3

 - Volume: All solids occupy a fixed volume.
 The shape occupied by a substance is called volume.